tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 > [!note]
 > The nats-box also gets enabled when setting `debug.enabled: true`, but that should only be used in non-production scenarios and enabled debug
-> accross the whole deployment.
+> across the whole deployment.

 ##### New Helmfile default: Postfix SMTP SASL security options